Durness: Tourism

-Tourists are catered for by a campsite spectacularly sited on the cliffs above the beach (with easy access down to the beach), an SYHA hostel, housed by some converted army buildings, bed and breakfast accommodation and two hotels and restaurants, Mackay's and the Smoo Cave Hotel.
+Tourists are catered for by a campsite spectacularly sited on the cliffs above the beach (with easy access down to the beach), a hostel operated by Hostelling Scotland (housed in some converted army buildings), bed and breakfast accommodation, and two hotels and restaurants: Mackay's and the Smoo Cave Hotel.
 The village is also used as a base by visitors to Cape Wrath.

 The main attractions in Durness are Smoo Cave, a conjoined sea cave and freshwater cave with a small river running through it and a waterfall in wet weather, unspoilt beaches backed by cliffs and the local seabirds, seals, porpoises and minke whales.
 The surrounding coastline is some of Europe's most isolated and spectacular, with the nearby Clo Mor Cliffs being the highest on the British mainland, at 922 ft high.

 Balnakeil Old Church, is a scheduled monument with the grave of Donuill Mac Morraichaidh, a serial bandit and murderer, inside one wall of the church so, it is said, "that his enemies couldn't walk over his grave".
 The area around Loch Croispol and Loch Borrallie abounds in archeological interest, from brochs to round houses to medieval and pre-clearances settlements.

 The Balnakeil Craft Village can be found approximately 1 mi outside Durness and is a collection of former MoD units dating from the 1950s, which now house various independent shops.

 Culture and community

-Durness is the birthplace and burial site of the poet, Rob Donn, born at Achnacaillich in Strathmore in 1714.
+Durness is the birthplace and burial site of the poet Rob Donn, born at Achnacaillich in Strathmore in 1714.
 The Gaelic publication Am Fèillire remarked, in 1875, that he was known for being shrewd and satirical, as well as moral and mannerly.